lieszkol/november-gallery/README.md

 `combinedLayout`|Thumbnails Layout|Only applicable if the *Gallery Layout* is set to "Combined"; possible values are:<br>- `default` / Default (use the default thumbnails layout set on the plugin settings page)<br>- `gallery_combined_default` / Normal (default)<br>- `gallery_combined_compact` / Compact<br>- `gallery_combined_grid` /  Grid
 `additional_gallery_options`|Script options|Additional JS options that you want passed onto the UniteGallery script, for example: `theme_panel_position: "bottom"`

+For a more in-depth explanation as well as examples, see [The NovemberGallery Manual](https://its.zensoft.hu/books/november-gallery-for-octobercms)

 # Component: Pop-up Lightbox

 Use this if you wish to add a lightbox-style 'pop-up' gallery to your page that is only shown when the user clicks on an element (such as a link/button/image).